axtk/reqsrv/README.md

 # reqsrv

-*Lightweight zero-dependency utilities for typing web APIs*
+*Utilities for typing web APIs*

+## Features

-- enables type checking of request handlers based on a custom API schema;
+- type checking of request handlers based on a custom API schema;
-- provides a common interface to handle API requests;
+- a common interface to handle API requests;
-- doesn't internally depend on a specific request utility, entrusting this opinionated part to the developer.
+- no internal dependence on a specific request utility, entrusting this opinionated part to the developer.

 ## Usage